lm-sys/FastChat/README.md

 Currently, Chatbot Arena is powered by FastChat.
 Here is how you can launch an instance of Chatbot Arena locally.

-To support an API-based model, consider using the existing OpenAI api code for example.
-If the model is compatible with OpenAI APIs, then only modifying the configuration file is required without any additional code.
-For custom protocols, implementation of a streaming generator in [fastchat/serve/api_provider.py](https://github.com/lm-sys/FastChat/blob/main/fastchat/serve/api_provider.py) is required, following the provided examples.
-Currently, FastChat is compatible with OpenAI, Anthropic, Google Vertex AI, Mistral, Nvidia NGC, YandexGPT and Reka.
-For more information about model support, please refer to the model support [Doc](./docs/model_support.md).
+FastChat supports popular API-based models such as OpenAI, Anthropic, Gemini, Mistral and more.
+To add a custom API, please refer to the model support [doc](./docs/model_support.md).
+Below we take OpenAI models as an example.

 Create a JSON configuration file `api_endpoint.json` with the api endpoints of the models you want to serve, for example:
 ```